 Different drugs stay in the body for different lengths of time.
 Retention in the body is also affected by the person’s age, height, sex, weight, dosage and frequency of use.
 Opiates and cocaine can be detectable in urine for 2 – 5 days.
 Amphetamines and methamphetamines detectable for 2 – 6 days, barbiturates for 3 – 8 days.
 Methadone can be detectable for 2 – 7 days and benzodiazepines for 2 – 14 days.
 However, Cannabis stays within the body for longest, typically for 14 – 28 days, because it becomes trapped in the body’s fat reserves.
 If only used once it will leave the body within 5 days.

-None of the above controlled drugs are beneficial to health and prolonged use can cause serious mental and physical issues.
+None of the above controlled drugs are beneficial to health and prolonged use can cause drug addiction leading to serious mental and physical issues.
 Drug rehab may be required if you or a loved one are dependent on drugs.
-The Haynes Clinic is an alcohol and drug rehab clinic which offers detox and counselling for people with addictions.
+The Haynes Clinic is an alcohol, drug and gambling rehab clinic which offers detox and counselling for people with addictions.

 Call 01462 851 414 for free and confidential advice.